 i entered the open line while the opposite line was closed at work zone in Faribault mn then police officer stop me and got picture on my driver license, said to me we will send you a ticket to you mail? is it a serious ticket or warning ?

 It sounds like the are citing you for something.
 They do not generally mail warnings to someone.
 You will likely receive a citation at the address on your license.
 It would be wise to speak to an attorney to see if you can keep this off of your record.

 My sister has been handling my mother's finances but does not provide annual report of her income ( pension funds, stocks, bonds, annuities,) nor copies of her tax returns.
 I am her son and live-in caretaker.
 If my sister refuses to provide this, how can I obtain a copy of her tax returns?
 Is...
 Read more »

 FYI, it is not unlawful for a 501c3 corporation to own a for profit corporation.
 However, revenue from any source must be reported to the IRS.
 The 501c3's gross revenue can be offset by deductions if the deductions are actually related to the charitable (or educational or religious) purpose(s)...Read more »

 i still owe a "shared responsibility" from 2015, when i made barely enough to afford rent, but could not afford groceries, let alone health insurance.
 I am still getting harassed about it this year.
-With the individual mandate penalty being eliminated with this new tax bill, will that penalty for...
+With the individual mandate penalty being eliminated with this new tax bill, will that...
 Read more »

 The IRS has the right to file what is called an SFR - substitute for return on your behalf.
 If they see a substantial amount of income that was reported to them from third-parties, they will likely conduct an audit of your account and force the preparation of a tax return.
 Once there is an...Read more »